 I WILL LEAD NOT FOLLOW

 I AM CONFIDENT, LAZER FOCUSED, I’M A LEADER

 DEFY THE ODDS!

 We may never know how to treat anxiety completely, but we can develop tools and skills to get past those moments of fear and anxiety.
-When you train your brain to accept that even though you may be feeling some type of way, you can still push forward.
+When you train your brain to accept that even though you may have felt some type of way, you can still push forward.
 That is a luxury most people don’t have.

 That negative self talk in your head about anxiety is a limitation, a limitation preventing you from accomplishing your dreams.
 Are you going to let your mind control your life or are you motivated now to push yourself and relate the feelings of anxiety to action?
 Most likely you are anxious about something that hasn’t happened yet and most likely will never occur the way you think it will.
 If you’re focused on the past, depressed thoughts come in.
 I heard a saying once a long time ago, kinda stuck with me.

 “If You have one leg in the future and one leg in the past, you are pissing on the present.”